Alcohol and Drug News

 |Stay up-to-date on the latest news regarding alcohol and drug issues in the United States.
 From teen substance use to recent legislative developments and advances in addiction treatment, you can browse information here or visit our drugs of abuse education section.

-A project applying the science of epigenetics to demonstrate the health dangers of hookah smoke won a first-place Addiction Science Award at the 2017 Intel International Science and Engineering Fair (ISEF)—the world’s largest science competition for high school students.
-The awards are coordinated... ... moreSource National Institute on Drug Abuse
+A project that identified and tested a bioinformatics program that can help identify underreported suicides linked to drug overdoses was awarded the first-place distinction at the 2018 Intel International Science and Engineering Fair (ISEF)—the world’s largest science competition for high school... ... moreSource National Institute on Drug Abuse